k2-fsa/sherpa/docs/source/ncnn/pretrained_models/lstm-transducer-models.rst

 .. note::

-  Please refer to :ref:`sherpa-ncnn-embedded-linux-arm-install` for how to compile `sherpa-ncnn`_ for a 32-bit ARM platform.
+  See :ref:`sherpa-ncnn-embedded-linux-arm-install` for how to compile `sherpa-ncnn`_ for a 32-bit ARM platform.

 Decode a single wave file with ./build/bin/sherpa-ncnn